-James Martin's beef stew with dumplings is a classic, hearty dish.
+James Martin's beef stew with dumplings is perfect hearty dish for cold winter evenings.

 - 500g stewing beef